-The Group has a number of Boardapproved risk appetite statements and policy documents covering our risk tolerance and approach to our principal aspects of risk.
+The Group has a number of Boardapproved risk appetite statements and policy documents covering our risk appetite and approach to our principal aspects of risk.
 The risk appetite statements and frameworks for Investec plc and Investec Limited set out the Board's mandated risk appetite.
+The risk appetite statements ensure that limits/ targets are applied and monitored across all key operating jurisdictions and legal entities.
 The risk appetite frameworks act as a guide to determine the acceptable risk profile of the Group.
-The risk appetite statements ensure that limits/targets are applied and monitored across all key operating jurisdictions and legal entities.

 The risk appetite frameworks are a function of business strategy, budget and capital processes, our stress testing reviews and the regulatory and economic environment in which the Group is operating.
-The risk appetite frameworks are reviewed (in light of the above aspects) and approved by the Board at least annually or as business needs dictate.
+The risk appetite frameworks are reviewed (in light of the above aspects) and approved by the Board at least annually or as business needs

 A documented process exists where our risk profile is measured against our risk appetite and this positioning is presented to the Board.
-In the section that follows, the Group's high-level summary of overall risk tolerance and positioning has been detailed against the respective principal risks.
+In the section that follows, the Group's high-level summary of overall risk appetite and positioning has been detailed against the respective principal